elpachongco/elpachongco.github.io/_posts/2023-03-24-hardhat-console-log.markdown

 1530          }
 ```

-In solidity, this is a completely valid use case.
+in solidity, this is a completely valid use case.
 Although the function
 names are the same, the compiler can determine which `log` to use by looking at
 the data types of the arguments, and finding which `log` function has  the
 correct parameter data types.